zimbatm/ffmpeg-static/README.md

 	ffmpeg:
 		/usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 125.2.0)

+ * Add some tests to check that video output is correctly generated this would help upgrading the package without too much work
  * OSX's xvidcore does not detect yasm correctly
  * remove remaining libs